Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Preliminary

 \textbf{Tabular Fact Verification}.
 Given a table as evidence, tabular fact verification requires the model to judge whether the evidence supports, refutes a natural language claim, or it's unknown.
 That is, $O\in\{Supported, Refuted, Unknown\}$ in Equation \ref{eq:tabular reasoning} and \ref{eq:tabular reasoning2}.
 It is similar to traditional fact verification task on textual data \cite{thorne2018fever}, except the evidence format.

 \textbf{Tabular Question Answering}.
 Similarly, tabular question answering is a migration of the traditional question answering task from textual data to tabular data.
-Unlike the fact verification task, question answering is not a classification problem.
 Its output is always a specific answer inferred from the evidence.

 \textbf{Complex tabular reasoning}.
 We define complex tabular reasoning as the reasoning process of considering multiple table cells and understanding their logical relationships to infer the correct answer.
 In contrast, simple tabular reasoning only involves a single table cell, as depicted in Figure \ref{complex reasoning example}.
 Simple reasoning tasks are easier to solve, since models are good at learning associations between surface texts.